The Nitty Gritty

 When at the starting line, please position yourself near the sign closest to your expected finish time.
 Signs will be posted in 1 minute increments from 5 minute miles up to 14+ minute miles.

-The course will remain open for seven hours, closing on a continuous pace of 16:00 minutes per mile.
+The course will remain open until 2 pm (7 hours) , closing on a continuous pace of 16:00 minutes per mile.
 Anyone who cannot maintain this pace must move to the sidewalks as the course closes to allow regular vehicular traffic to resume.

 The following items are not permitted on the course: pets, skateboards, bicycles, roller blades, baby joggers, and any other type of vehicle (other than official Marathon vehicles).
 These regulations are for your safety and the safety of the other participants in the race.
 The Oakland Marathon reserves the right to disqualify and remove anyone from the course who has any of the above items.